 Speaking on behalf of God, Moses commanded Israel,

-countrymen, you shall listen to him.
-16. This is according to all that you asked of the LORD your God in Horeb on the day of the assembly, saying, "Let me not hear again the voice
+from your countrymen, you shall listen to him.
+16. This is according to all that you asked of the LORD your God in Horeb on the day of the assembly, saying, "Let me not hear again

-of the LORD my God, let me not see this great fire anymore, or I will die."
+the voice of the LORD my God, let me not see this great fire anymore, or I will die."
 17. The LORD said to me, "They have spoken well.
-18. I will raise up a prophet from among their
+18. I will raise up a prophet from among

-Whereas all people of all ages could receive salvation, the means of salvation was made clearer that ever before with the crucifixion of Jesus and the preaching of the Gospel to both Jews and Gentiles.
+Whereas all people of all ages could receive salvation, the means of salvation was made clearer than ever since the crucifixion of Jesus and the preaching of the Gospel to both Jews and Gentiles.